mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Pondering Paths/writeup.md

 ----------
 #  Position Thy Self

-## Objective
-The objective of this challenge is to change the current working directory to a specific location before successfully executing a program.

-## Challenge Analysis
 This challenge introduces a common scenario where a program's execution is conditional on the user's current working directory.
 Simply running the program `/challenge/run` via its absolute path is insufficient.

 Upon the first execution attempt, the program returns an error explicitly stating that the user must be in the `/proc/376` directory.
 This demonstrates that programs can inspect their environment, including the present working directory (`pwd`), and alter their behavior based on it.
 The solution requires using the `cd` (change directory) command to navigate to the required location before re-running the executable.